Listening for events

 In Lua/JS, the source

 variable (global) will contain the player ID that triggered the event.
-You should most likely save it in a local variable if you’re going to use it after the event returns.
+You must save the source to a local variable if you plan on using it after the event returns, or inside of an asynchronous scope, as the source is only guaranteed to be valid for the initial event call.
+Calling Wait

 In C#, you use the [FromSource]